SolidLabResearch/Solid-Agent/documentation/ucp/README.md

 * As of 20/06/2023, only the *Duration-restricted Data Usage* from [IDS Usage Control Policies](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl#ids-usage-control-policies) has been implemented and tested as N3 Rule.
   * Due to how [Koreografeye](https://github.com/eyereasoner/Koreografeye) extracts policies from the Reasoning Result, the cardinality of target resources and assignees can only be 1.
     A [feature request](https://github.com/eyereasoner/Koreografeye/issues/10) has been made to solve this problem at its root.
-  * The triple `<permissionIdentifier> <odrl:assignee> <webID> .` was added to the UCP to make sure we have a webID to which we can give access (though this was not described in the [Pattern examples](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl#duration-usage-2)).
+  * The triple `<permissionIdentifier> <odrl:assignee> <WebID> .` was added to the UCP to make sure we have a WebID to which we can give access (though this was not described in the [Pattern examples](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl#duration-usage-2)).
 * Giving Permission equals to giving read access (`acl:Read`)